-The King County Comprehensive Solid Waste Management Plan guides solid waste disposal in King County.
+The ~~2013~~ King County Comprehensive Solid Waste Management Plan guides solid waste disposal in King County.
 The current version of this plan was adopted in 2019.
-The Plan proposes strategies for managing the solid waste over the next six years, with consideration of the next 20 years.
+The Management Plan proposes strategies for managing the solid waste over the next six years, with consideration of the next 20 years.
 This is the first management plan that looks at ways to address climate change.
 The core mission of the KCCSWMP is to ensure the citizens of the county have access to safe, reliable, efficient, and affordable solid waste handling and disposal services.

 North Bend, like most cities in King County, has signed an Interlocal Agreement with King County to provide solid waste planning within the City.
 The terms of the Solid Waste Interlocal agreement are in effect from March 19, 2013 through December 31, 2040.
 A number of responsibilities are designated to the County and cities in order to implement the King County Solid Waste Management Plan.
 The plan identifies that cities need to provide for collection of solid waste and ensure the provision of the minimum levels of collection service for recyclables and yard waste.
-Cities are also directed to implement requirements for new construction to accommodate recycling collection systems such as the following: a procurement policy (a policy favoring the use of recyclable products and materials), variable can rates and a monitoring program.
+Cities are also directed to implement requirements for new construction to accommodate recycling collection systems such as the following: a procurement policy (a policy favoring the use of ~~recycles products and~~ recyclable products and materials), variable can rates and a monitoring program.
 Cities are also asked to enforce City litter control ordinances.
 The cities are authorized under the plan to regulate and plan for the collection of special waste, to adopt and implement the solid waste plan, and to participate in the Solid Waste Advisory Committee and Regional Policy Committee.

 Under the Interlocal Agreement, King County is responsible for solid waste management, planning, and technical assistance to cities.
-North Bend is responsible for solid waste collection.
-Recology is under contract with North Bend for weekly solid waste and curbside recyclable collection, and for every other week, collection of yard debris/compostables for disposal/recycling, as well as for collection of public garbage and recycling from public street receptacles and at city parks and facilities and at certain City-sponsored special events.
+North Bend is responsible for solid waste collection. ~~Republic Services~~Recology is under contract with North Bend for weekly solid waste and curbside recyclable collection, and for every other week, collection of yard debris/~~compostables~~ for and disposal/recycling, as well as for collection of public garbage and recycling from public street receptacles and at city parks and facilities and at certain City-sponsored special events.

-Contact Recology: [North Bend - Recology King County](#) (425) 448-6220.
+Contact Recology: North Bend - Recology King County (425) 448-6220.

 Toxic and hazardous wastes are disposed of at facilities in South Seattle and Bellevue.
-Waste collected in North Bend that cannot be recycled is transported by Recology to King County's Factoria Transfer Station in Bellevue.
-King County then trucks the garbage to the Cedar Hills landfill; this facility received all of the mixed municipal solid waste (MMSW) generated in King County.
+Waste collected in North Bend that cannot be recycled is transported by ~~Republic Services~~Recology to King County's Factoria Transfer Station in Bellevue ~~or to their own Transfer Station in Seattle~~.
+King County ~~and~~ Recology then trucks the garbage to the Cedar Hills landfill; this facility received all of the mixed municipal solid waste (MMSW) generated in King County.